Deputy headteacher (primary): performance objectives

 Set an objective related to leadership

-Objectives should generally focus on developing the deputy head as a leader.
-At least 1 objective should therefore be related to leadership.
+Objectives should generally focus on developing the deputy head as a leader, so at least 1 objective should be related to leadership.

-The role of a deputy headteacher will vary depending on the school, and objectives should be based on the specific responsibilities of the role.
+The role of a deputy headteacher will vary depending on your school's context, so adapt your objectives to the specific responsibilities that come with the role.
+Use the example objectives in the sections